 Schools may require families to provide masks for their students.
-Schools also must have on hand, prior to the start of in-person learning in the hybrid or full reentry operating category, a sufficient quantity of masks for students who have left their masks at home, as well as masks for staff and

-PPE for staff whose duties include close contact assignments.1
+Schools also must have on hand a sufficient quantity of masks for students who have left their masks at home, as well as PPE for staff whose duties include close contact assignments.